ewave-com/devbox-linux/_doc/how-to-articles/how_to_use_platform_tools.md

 This command downloads predefined Magento 2 configs from your remote storage and puts them to the configured directory like it is done by command 'core:remote-files:download'.
-Also additionally it updates main database hosts in the config.php accdoring to your environment configuration, creates a new config.php if it was missing and sets required permissions.
+Also additionally it updates main database hosts in the config.php according to your environment configuration, creates a new config.php if it was missing and sets required permissions.

 ### Command `magento2:setup:db-sales-prefixes`